RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-08-19-tracker-domain-enum-FF-N-NP-pt2.md

 boop@pihole:~ $ sed 's/^....//' 22mardomains.txt > 22marfixed.txt
 ```

 Now it was time to enumerate.
 In my previously mentioned post I referenced a tool called [Sublist3r](https://github.com/aboul3la/Sublist3r), which I used in the past for this part.
-I have been using [Findomain](https://github.com/Findomain/Findomain) recently as a replacement for a few reasons, but mostly because it includes enumeration through Sublist3r as well as many other tools combined and works better running with an a file for input.
+I have been using [Findomain](https://github.com/Findomain/Findomain) recently as a replacement for a few reasons, but mostly because it includes enumeration through Sublist3r as well as many other tools combined and works better running with a file for input.

 The plan was to run Findomain against my `22marfixed.txt` file , so that it could go and recursively run against every domain within and spit it all out into a new file I would need later: